 Treating sweat stains on silk requires special care.
 Most silk garments are dry clean only, and treating a sweat stain on a silk shirt or blouse is no exception.

-Always check care labels and communicate with your dry cleaning staff.
+Always check care labels and communicate with your dry cleaning professional.
 Point out stains on silk blouses (or other delicate fabrics like cashmere and wool) that need extra attention.

 Here are four steps to clean typical collar stains: